 Facebook is an excellent platform for testing ad copy and exploring potential target segments.

 Messenger apps are an increasingly popular way for consumers to reach out to businesses.
 People often prefer these text-like messaging services to directly calling a business, frequently using them on mobile devices.

 Be responsive during business hours to these messages.
 Treat them like incoming phone calls.
+You can also use a chat bot to answer basic questions.
 Again, since many CPAs don’t use this service, you can gain a competitive advantage, particularly with mobile traffic.

 Accountant Marketing Tip # 7: Use CRM Software